Discussion Topics

 Hindy Najman (Oxford University): Prolegomena to Composition and Pluriformity in Ancient Jewish Texts

-Katell Berthelot (CNRC, Aix-Marseille University): The History of the Jews in the Greco- Roman world: Shifting Paradigms
+Katell Berthelot (CNRC, Aix-Marseille University): The History of the Jews in the Greco- Roman World: Shifting Paradigms

 Adele Reinhartz (University of Ottawa): The New Testament in/and the Study of Early Judaism